patrickbwarren/qgis-survex-import/README.md

 import legs or stations, or both.
 For the former (legs) additional options allow the user to choose whether to include splay, duplicate, and surface legs.
-For the latter (stations) the user can choose whether to include surface stations.
+For the latter (stations) the user can choose whether to include surface stations (in rare cases a station may be flagged both surface and underground, in which case it is imported even if this option is left unchecked).
 Finally there is an option to import the CRS from the `.3d` file if possible.
 On clicking OK, vector layers are created to contain the legs and stations as desired.

-Some attributes are also imported (perhaps most usefully, names).
+Attribute fields that are created are:

+* stations: NAME, and flags SURFACE, UNDERGROUND, ENTRANCE, EXPORTED, FIXED, ANON

+* legs: NAME, STYLE, DATE1 and DATE2, and flags SURFACE, DUPLICATE, SPLAY

+The flag fields are integer fields set to 0 or 1.
+For the leg data, the style is one of NORMAL, DIVING, CARTESIAN, CYLPOLAR, or NOSURVEY, and the date fields are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.

 For the most part importing the CRS from the `.3d` file should work as expected if the survey data has been georeferenced using the survex